markstickley/norestfortheweekend/source/about/index.markdown

 wordpress_id: '2'
 ---

-No Rest For The Weekend is a blog containing musings and thoughts on web development and any other topics that may seem vaguely related at the time of writing.
+No Rest For The Weekend is a blog containing musings and thoughts on web development and other (probably technical and/or very geeky) topics that seem vaguely interesting.

-It is written and maintained by [Mark Stickley](http://www.markstickley.co.uk) who, for a large chunk of his waking life, works at the BBC in London.
-(The views expressed in this blog do not necessarily reflect the views of the BBC, other blogs are available, etc.)
+It is written and maintained by me, [Mark Stickley](http://www.markstickley.co.uk).
+For a large chunk of my waking life I earn my crust as a Web Developer in London.

+* If you would like to praise me, hire me, send me money or just talk to me, please email my name (all one word, no spaces) AT [theyakshack.co.uk](http://www.theyakshack.co.uk).
-If you would like to berate him, or contact him for another less predictable reason, please feel free to email.
-My name is mark and I have an email account at this domain.
-I'll leave the rest up to you!
+* If you would like to berate me, bill me, serve me with legal notices or sell me discount pharmacuticals please feel free to email fakefakefake@fakestdomainever.com.

+Thanks for reading!